 This floor randomizes strips.

 Wood floors are not just a flooring purchase.
 They are a long-lasting investment in your home.
 They will provide years of beauty and service.

 Pick the installation pattern of your floors as carefully as you pick the flooring and the installer.
 Keep in mind:

-- If subfloor on joists is sagging, lay floors perpendicular to floor joists for strength
+- If the subfloor on the joists is sagging, lay floors perpendicular to the floor joists for strength.

 - With open floor plans, keep the line of sight in mind when picking a pattern.

 - Laying floors parallel to the longest wall makes a room look larger.